Asif, EEI Test specialist at JobTestPrep.

 In this CAST section, you have to answer 32 questions within a 30-minute time frame.

-As you can see, the text for reading comprehension is very long at over 300 words.
-It’s very worthwhile for you to learn how to quickly look for the information you need from such texts to answer these questions quickly & accurately.
+As you can see, the reading comprehension text is over 300 words long.
+It's beneficial to learn how to quickly extract needed information from such texts to answer questions promptly and accurately.

 The CAST Preparation Pack includes 2 full CAST Reading Comprehension practice tests, and 2 extra practice tests for this subject.
 Each question in each test comes with a detailed solution, including tips on how to find the information you need to answer them.

 The CAST tests are not standardized tests: each company has its own standards and can choose any pass mark.
-In addition, depending on the number and level of candidates the passing score can be changed.
+Additionally, the passing score may vary based on the number and level of candidates.
 This means that to pass, you have to be better than the average test taker.
 But how much better?

 ✔ Construction and skilled trade professionals